aartikrish/de-novo-antibiotics/README.md

 ## 6. tSNE Plot – `tSNE_plot/`

 The code to generate the tSNE plot is given.
-The files with the SMILES list used as input can be found at [Zenodo](https://doi.org/10.5281/zenodo.15191826).
+The files with the SMILES list used as input can be found on [Zenodo](https://doi.org/10.5281/zenodo.15191826).